I-am-Rudi/obsidian-workout-journal/README.md

 You can start an active workout session for any workout file created by the plugin.
 This opens a dedicated interface where you can quickly log exercise values, add new sets, exercises, and notes on the fly.
 The session is designed to closely mirror the experience of a dedicated fitness app, allowing you to focus on your workout while keeping your data organized.

-This is possible from the ribbon menu, or by opening an existing routine and run `Start Workout Session from Current Note` command.
+This is possible from the ribbon menu, or by opening an existing routine and run `Start Workout Session from Current Note` command, or via the command palette.

 ### Manage Exercises, Routines, and Workout Plans
 - Use the settings interface to create and manage your exercise library, workout